 This is the kind of barley that has the bran still intact and just the outer shell or hull has been removed.
 It's still considered a whole grain.

 This form of barley consists of kernels that are toasted and then cracked into small pieces.
-They are similar to hominy grits, buckwheat grits or oat groats.
+They are similar to hominy grits, buckwheat grits, or oat groats.
 They can be used as a side dish or made into a cereal.
 If the grits come from hulled or hulless barley, then the grits are considered whole grain.
 If they come from pearl barley, they are not considered whole grain.
 This form of barley cooks in relatively shorter periods of time because the bits are smaller in size.

 This type of barley is similar in appearance to rolled oats.
 The barley kernels have been sliced, steamed, rolled to become flakes, then dried.
-They are much like quick cooking oats and cook in a short period of time.
+They are much like quick-cooking oats and cook in a short period of time.
 Depending on if they came from whole grain barley or pearl barley, they have different levels of nutrition and fiber.

 This is also called barley meal.
-It has a low gluten content so is slow to rise.
+It has a low gluten content, so it is slow to rise.
 It's usually mixed with other flours like whole wheat if it's used in something that needs to rise.
 It can also be used as a thickener.
 Again, if the flour is made from hulled or hulless barley, it will be whole grain but if made from pearl barley, it cannot be considered a whole grain flour.

-Cooking with Barley
+Cooking With Barley

-There are many great ways to cook with barley whether you're a meat eater, a vegetarian or a vegan.
-Many different cross sections of people like to cook with barley because of its high nutritional value--especially if you stick with the whole grain types.
+There are many great ways to cook with barley, whether you're a meat eater, a vegetarian, or a vegan.
+Many different cross sections of people like to cook with barley because of its high nutritional value—especially if you stick with the whole grain types.

-Even if you do prefer to use some of the more refined barley types, you're getting some nutritional value--just not as much as if you use the whole grain processed kinds.
+Even if you do prefer to use some of the more refined barley types, you're getting some nutritional value—just not as much as if you use the whole grain processed kinds.

 If you're using whole grain barley, recipes most often call for soaking.
 Even grits or groats usually need to be soaked for a period of time to soften them up.